Misbah-ul-Haq: Early and personal life

 Misbah-ul-Haq Khan Niazi was born on 28 May 1974 in Mianwali, a city in Punjab, Pakistan.
 Both his parents, Abdul Qudoos Khan Niazi and Balqees Khan Niazi, were school principals.
 His father died when he was in college and was raised by his mother alone.
 He has two elder sisters, one with a Master of Physics while the other being a medical doctor.
 The Pakistan cricketer and former Prime Minister of Pakistan Imran Khan is his distant cousin.
 During his early days, Misbah played tape ball cricket for his hometown, but his parents insisted on him securing a good education and he completed a BSc in Mathematics and Physics from Government College University Faisalabad.
-He then enrolled in the University of Management and Technology Lahore to pursue an MBA degree in Human resource management.
+He then enrolled in the University of Management and Technology Lahore to pursue an MBA degree in Human resource management which he completed in 2012.

 Misbah would eventually make his first-class debut in 1998, aged 24 for Sargodha.
-Misbah went on to be selected for the Pakistani Test side in 2001 and the ODI cricket team in 2002.
+Misbah went on to be selected for the Pakistani Test team in 2001 and the ODI cricket team in 2002.

 Misbah married Uzma Khan, a painter, in 2004.
 The couple have two children: a daughter, Noriza Khan Niazi, and a son, Faham-ul-Haq Khan Niazi, who is also a cricketer.